gentij/stem-splitter-core/README.md

 # Stem Splitter Core

-A Rust library for AI-powered audio stem separation.
+A Rust library for high-quality, AI-powered audio stem separation.

+---

-## Overview
+## 🎧 Overview

-This crate provides the core functionality for separating audio tracks into individual stems (vocals, drums, bass, etc.) using machine learning models.
-It's designed to be the foundation for audio stem separation applications.
+`stem-splitter-core` provides the core functionality for splitting full audio tracks into individual stems such as vocals, drums, bass, and other instruments.
+It's designed to serve as the foundational backend for music production tools, remix apps, or DJ software.

+Behind the scenes, it uses external machine learning models (like [Demucs](https://github.com/facebookresearch/demucs)) to perform the separation locally on the user's machine.

+---

-## Features
+## 🚀 Features

-- 🎵 **Audio Stem Separation**: Split audio tracks into individual components
+- 🎵 **Audio Stem Separation** — Split full tracks into vocals, drums, bass, and more
-- 🤖 **AI-Powered**: Uses machine learning models for high-quality separation
+- 🧠 **AI-Powered** — Uses external models like Demucs (via Python) for state-of-the-art quality
-- ⚡ **Fast**: Built with Rust for performance
+- ⚡ **Fast + Safe** — Built in Rust with strong safety guarantees and performance
-- 🔧 **Configurable**: Flexible configuration options for different use cases
+- 🎚️ **Mono & Stereo Input** — Supports mono and stereo WAV/MP3 files
+- 🛠️ **Pluggable Backends** — Trait-based model interface allows future integration of native or other AI inference engines
+- 📂 **Output as WAV** — Results are saved in `.wav` format for easy post-processing

+---

-## Installation
+## 📦 Installation

 Add this to your `Cargo.toml`: